 Carbon offsetting has been compared to the selling of ‘indulgences’ by the medieval Church, a way of assuaging the guilt evoked by the carbon emissions associated with modern life, i.e. heating, cooling, driving and especially flying.
 In like manner, offsetting is critiqued for sending funds to developing world projects rather than those ‘worthy projects’ closer to home with which we are familiar and may be more predisposed to support.
 So, here are a few words to explain where we’re coming from.

-The Findhorn Ecovillage Community is committed to be part of this world-wide effort and has among other initiatives, established a carbon offset service through the Community Benefit Charity PET, and is supported in this effort by the Findhorn Foundation and the New Findhorn Association (NFA).
+The Findhorn Ecovillage Community is committed to being part of this world-wide effort and has, among other initiatives, established a carbon offset service through the Community Benefit Charity PET.
+It is further supported in this effort by the Findhorn Foundation and New Findhorn Association (NFA).

-Carbon offsetting helps to combat global climate change, often functioning in business as an internal ‘carbon tax’ that spurs creativity towards reducing &/or avoiding emissions.
-In this respect and others, offset projects also serve the UN’s Sustainable Development Goals whose realisation, together with the Paris Agreement, will create a more sustainable world.
+Carbon offsetting helps to combat global climate change, often functioning within the business sector as an internal ‘carbon tax’ that spurs creativity in reducing &/or avoiding emissions.
+In this and other respects, our offset projects also serve the UN’s Sustainable Development Goals whose realisation, together with the Paris Agreement, will create a more sustainable world.

-And if you need more?
+And if you want more convincing?
 Listen to this from COP24, Poland December 2018.

 The CO₂ emission factor for electricity is taken to be 0.527 kg / kWh

 There is a reduction of 25% in CO₂ emissions for the green tariffs listed.

 The CO₂ factor for natural gas is 0.203 kg / kWh

 Heating: the following CO₂ factors are used:

 For oil: 2.96 kg / litre For coal: 3.26 kg / kg For wood: 0.10 kg / kg For bottled gas: 3.68 kg / kg